6 Days 5 nights Jeddah, Umluj & AlUla

 Its four-floor collection has displays ranging from pre-Islamic artifacts, exquisite Islamic manuscripts, old coins and weaponry to stunning furniture, pottery and traditional Saudi dress.
 Replicas of home interiors from every region are also featured.
 Exhibits are accompanied by excellent information panels, as well as dioramas of the Kingdom’s provinces.

-After that, you will enjoy a ride along The New Jeddah Corniche is the 30 km coastal resort area of the city of Jeddah.
+At the end, you will enjoy a ride along The New Jeddah Corniche is the 30 km coastal resort area of the city of Jeddah.
 Located along the Red Sea, the corniche features the coastal road, recreation areas, pavilions and large-scale civic sculptures for all to enjoy and take pictures.

 (Optional) Jeddah Food Tour